Cloning Plants 101: A Step-by-Step Guide – Gro Indoor

 You can also avoid the hassle of buying these parts separately by visiting our website at GroIndoor.com and choosing a complete plant cloning kit.
 They come with all the bare essentials needed and even a grow tent.
 Now that you are ready with your supplies, it is time to prepare your cuttings for extraction.

-The 45-Degree Angle Cut
+Why the 45-Degree Angle Cut Matters

 To begin cloning, cut a branch of the plant.
 The lower branches are closer to the roots, with a higher concentration of nutrients.
 An angle of 45 degrees cut is the perfect one.
 Make sure the blade of the knife or scissors is sharp and thoroughly clean with scissor cleaner.